andrewgull/tga_detection/README.md

 ## Full run

+The Nanopore long sequencing data can be found in the NCBI SRA database under the accession number PRJNA1299340.

-To run the pipeline on all the samples, just replace the config file name with `config.yaml`:
+To run the pipeline on these samples, edit `config/samples.tsv` to include the actual paths to the FASTQ files and then run the pipeline using the `config.yaml` file:

 ```bash
 snakemake --use-conda --cores <number_of_cores> --configfile config/config.yaml
 ```

-You might need to edit `config/samples.tsv` to include actual paths to the FASTQ files (default is `resources/reads/`)

 # Parameters

 The parameters for the analysis are specified in the `params.tsv` file.
-The parameters include:
+These parameters are:

 - minimum read length: reads shorter than this are discarded from the analysis.
 - fr_red_start and fr_red_end: the start and end positions of the flanking region 1.